mmagnus/boox-wifi-mount-sync/readme.md

 # boox-wifi-sync [mount your boox as a drive over Wifi]

+I STARTED USING https://syncthing.net AND IT WORKS MUCH SMOOTHER FOR MY USE CASE [no need for setting up IPs in a new network]

 Analogous to https://remarkablewiki.com/tech/ssh

 <b>What is great, you can even keep files open on your computer (Mac) and get "live" updates of editing at Boox (however you have to save a file at Boox).
 Pretty cool, hm?!</b>